MarshallChiang/Birthday_Project/README.md

 ### configuration

-in `public/javascript/configration.js`, statics object is the module for Game objects's initialization, which is also overwritable.
+in `public/javascript/configration.js`, statics object is being used as module for Game objects's initialization, and which is also overwritable.
 ```javascript
 const statics = {
     prize : { // detail and quantity of prize